PleadThe8th Promoting Liberatino, Empowering Advocacy, Dismantling Tyranny- Hope for Equality, and 8th Amendment Transformation & Humanity

 PleadThe8th is a 501(c)(3) nonprofit organization dedicated to educating, advocating, and transforming the justice system into having fairer, safer, and more effective practices.
 We believe that everyone should be treated equally and fairly without regard to their race, religion, or background.

 We have a specific focus on addressing the challenges of youth incarceration.
-Through strategic advocacy, education, empowerment, and collaboration, we aim to drive meaningful change, reshape policies, and create a more just and equitable future for individuals impacted by the justice system.
+Through strategic advocacy, education, empowerment, and collaboration, we aim to drive meaningful change, reshape policies, and create a more just and equitable future for individuals impacted by the legal system.

-There is no keener revelation of a society’s soul than the way in which it treats its children.”
+"There is no keener revelation of a society’s soul than the way in which it treats its children.”

 -Nelson Mandela